groupmm/playplot/docs/_sources/the-plot-function.rst.txt

 -  ``artists``:
     List of matplotlib artists to animate.
 Requires the param ``draw_function`` to be set.
-Setting an element like a line here, will allow faster updates, if the element is interactive.
+Setting an element like a line here, allows faster updates, if the element is interactive.
     See the matplotlib documentation for more information about artists.

 -  ``draw_function``:
     Function that allows custom interactive elements.
-    Requires the param "artists" to be set.
-This function will get called once per frame with (time:float,pos:float,paused:bool).
+    Requires the param ``artists`` to be set.
+This function will get called once per frame with (time: float, pos: float, paused: bool).
 Here you can modify all the artists you defined in "artists", to animate them.
 The function expects a bool for the return type, signaling if the artists should be redrawn.